storyprotocol/documentation/docs/Developers/python-sdk/mint-a-license-token-python.md

 ---
 This section demonstrates how to mint a License Token for an IPA.
 You can only mint a License Token for an IPA if it has License Terms attached to it.
 A License Token is minted as an ERC721 token and contains the necessary licensing details.

+> 💰 Paid Licenses
+>
+> Note that some IP Assets may have license terms attached that require the user minting the license to pay a `mintingFee`.
+You can see an example of that soon.

+> 📘 Max Number of Licenses
+>
+> If you're curious about setting the maximum number of licesnes that can be created from your IP, check out the [License Config / Hook](doc:license-config-hook) section of our documentation.

 ## Prerequisites

 * [Setup](doc:python-sdk-setup) the client object.